NicholasMoser/GNTool/README.md

 #### FPK Repacker for Wii

-This allows you to repack an FPK file for any Eighting title on the Wii.
+This allows you to repack an FPK file for most Eighting titles on the Wii.

+There is an optional button at the bottom of the window titled **Load Template**.
+This button will allow you to load a .txt file with file paths separated by newlines.
+This allows quicker repacking for FPKs you intend to repack more than once.

+#### FPK Repacker for PS2/PSP

+This allows you to repack an FPK file for most Eighting titles on the PS2 and PSP.

 There is an optional button at the bottom of the window titled **Load Template**.
 This button will allow you to load a .txt file with file paths separated by newlines.
 This allows quicker repacking